-Never Disables this feature Only if they Users who have never activated their account will be removed.
-If they haven't activated have activated their account they will not be removed.
-Please note that if their account a user has logged into your site in the past but now appears deactivated e.g. because they asked for a password reset they WILL NOT be deleted.
-Only if they Users who have activated their account but never logged in will be activated, but removed.
-If they haven't activated their account yet, they will not be never logged in removed.
-Activated or not, Any user who has registered an account at least as many days ago as long as they as defined in the next option BUT has never logged into the site will haven't logged in be removed, no matter if they activated their account or not.
+Users who have never activated their account will be removed.
+If they have activated their account they will not be removed.
+Please note that if a user has logged into your site in the past but now appears deactivated e.g. because they asked for a password reset they WILL NOT be deleted.

+Only if they activated, but never logged in

+Users who have activated their account but never logged in will be removed.
+If they haven't activated their account yet, they will not be removed.

+Activated or not, as long as they haven't logged in

+Any user who has registered an account at least as many days ago as defined in the next option BUT has never logged into the site will be removed, no matter if they activated their account or not.
 This is a dangerous option!
 It's possible for a user to have paid for a user account but not bothered logging in just yet.
 This is common when a site developer purchases a subscription on behalf of their client so that